My Top 5 Essential Oils

 I love the smell of lemon grass.
 This oil helps to relax me and makes me feel fresh and revived.

-Lemongrass is an herb that belongs to the grass family of PoaceaeLemongrass is also known by Cymbopogon; it is a genus of about 55 species of grasses.
+Lemongrass is an herb that belongs to the grass family of PoaceaeLemongrass is also known as Cymbopogon; it is a genus of about 55 species of grasses.

 Lemongrass grows in dense clumps that can grow six feet in height and four feet in width.
 It is native to warm and tropical regions, such as India, Southeast Asia and Oceania.
 It is used as a medicinal herb in India and it is common in Asian cuisine.
 In African and South American countries, it is popularly used for making tea.